Last Updated: February 15, 2023

 - Red meat, chicken and turkey

 An alcoholic drink can spike your blood sugar levels, creating a short-term burst of energy.
-However, once you start to detox from alcohol, your body is suddenly not getting those spikes of sugar.
+However, once you start to detox from alcohol, your body is suddenly not getting those sugar spikes.
 Your blood sugar levels may, therefore, be much lower in recovery.
-Because many people who struggle with drinking also have poor nutritional stores, when they enter detox they often have symptoms like:
+Because many people who struggle with drinking also have poor nutritional stores, when they enter detox, they often have symptoms like:

 - Low mood

 Some people try to make up for these symptoms by increasing their sugar and caffeine intake.
 However, experts recommend you avoid doing this.
 The central reason for these symptoms is poor nutrient stores, which are not fixed by empty calories from sugar and caffeine.
 In addition, you can become dependent on sugar and caffeine, switching from a drinking problem to a sugar and caffeine problem.
 Having too much sugar and caffeine in the diet can also lead to symptoms or issues like: